anton-smirnov-robert/weaver/content/reference/Henriques2013.md

 > [!quote]
 >
 >Competitive funding is organised in national programmes to address specific objectives and targets. —  (Henriques et Larédo, 2013, p.
 8)

 > [!quote]
 >
+>Projects should be evaluated according to their merits and potential impact to national needs —  (Henriques et Larédo, 2013, p.
+8)

+> [!quote]
+>